 Besides the things I mentioned above, there are lots of other products you can create and sell like

 Offering services is a great way to earn some extra money.

-Depending on your niche and the needs of you target audience you can offer services like coaching, consulting or mentoring.
+Depending on your niche and the needs of your target audience you can offer services like coaching, consulting, or mentoring.

 Besides offering service on your blog you can also use your blogging skills to make some extra money online.